 Round Valley is a local favorite and less crowded than Tanner Park.
 This is the spot to bring Spot if she just loves wide open spaces.
 With 40 off-leash miles and easy, moderate and steep trails, you can find everything you need in one place.

-Leash required: No
+Leash required: no

-East on 3800 South (Mill Creek Canyon Road) from 3500 East (Wasatch Blvd.), Salt Lake City
+East on 3800 S (Mill Creek Canyon Rd) from 3500 E (Wasatch Blvd), Salt Lake City

-Leash required: No – but on odd calendar days only
+Leash required: no, but on odd calendar days only

 4326 White Way, Salt Lake City